GREENER EVENTS

 Compost Food Waste, If Not Tableware

-Food in a landfill creates methane gas, a greenhouse gas much worse than carbon dioxide.
-Would your caterer collect your event's food waste and compostable tableware and have it composted?
-If not, contact Network member Louisville Compost Co-op for containers and pick-up service.
-Post tasteful signs [pun intended] reminding guests not to place reusable utensils in the compost bins.
+Landfilled food creates methane, a greenhouse gas far worse than CO2.
+Will your caterer collect your event's food waste and biodegradable tableware and have it composted?
+If not, contact Louisville Compost Co-op for containers and pick-up service.
+Post tasteful (wink) signs to remind guests not to place reusable utensils in the compost bins.

 Serve Locally Produced Food & Beverages